 How long does this keep?

-These homemade kale chips will keep 3-4 days in the fridge.
-These keep best when in layers, separated by foil or paper towels in an airtight container
+These homemade kale chips will keep for 3-4 days in the fridge.
+These keep best when in layers, separated by foil or paper towels in an airtight container.

-Toss in the oven or toaster oven at 300 degrees for 5 minutes until crispy (best option) or eat cold
+To make these crispy again, toss them in the oven or toaster oven at 300 degrees for 5 minutes until crispy

 - 1 bunch of kale

-- ¼ cup oil of choice we prefer avocado oil
+- ¼ cup oil of choice or swap for creamy tahini

 - 2 tablespoon lemon juice